IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Scans the Datasets in the database and verifies that the stored files exist.
 If the files are missing or if the FileMetadata is missing, this information is returned in a JSON response.
 The call will return a status code of 200 if the report was generated successfully.
 Issues found will be documented in the report and will not return a failure status code unless the report could not be generated::

-  curl "$SERVER_URL/api/admin/datafiles/auditFiles"
+  curl -H "X-Dataverse-key:$API_TOKEN" "$SERVER_URL/api/admin/datafiles/auditFiles"

 Optional Parameters are available for filtering the Datasets scanned.

 For auditing the Datasets in a paged manner (firstId and lastId)::

-  curl "$SERVER_URL/api/admin/datafiles/auditFiles?firstId=0&lastId=1000"
+  curl -H "X-Dataverse-key:$API_TOKEN" "$SERVER_URL/api/admin/datafiles/auditFiles?firstId=0&lastId=1000"

 Auditing specific Datasets (comma separated list)::

-  curl "$SERVER_URL/api/admin/datafiles/auditFiles?datasetIdentifierList=doi:10.5072/FK2/JXYBJS,doi:10.7910/DVN/MPU019
+  curl -H "X-Dataverse-key:$API_TOKEN" "$SERVER_URL/api/admin/datafiles/auditFiles?datasetIdentifierList=doi:10.5072/FK2/JXYBJS,doi:10.7910/DVN/MPU019

 Sample JSON Audit Response::